BDC Hamburger Icon

 Continuous performance management brings many benefits to employers and employees, including the following:

-• Continuous performance management boosts employee engagement.
-It’s no secret that you get your best work from engaged employees.
+• Boosts employee engagement: It’s no secret that you get your best work from engaged employees.
 Continuous performance management can help with this vital metric.
 According to research from Gallup, employees who had conversations with managers about their goals and successes in the previous six months were 2.8 times as likely to be engaged in their work.
-When employees got daily feedback from a manager, they were three times more likely to be engaged in their work.

-• Continuous performance management nurtures trust.
-By continually interacting with employees and giving them feedback, managers show they’re genuinely interested in helping each employee succeed.
+• Nurtures trust: By continually interacting with employees and giving them feedback, managers show they’re genuinely interested in helping each employee succeed.
 Frequent communication empowers and encourages your staff and improves manager and employee relationships.

-• Continuous performance management provides vital data.
+• Provides vital data: In the Gallup survey, nearly one-quarter of employees found their manager’s feedback to be meaningful.
 Managers should demonstrate expectations and create actionable goals that team members can follow to succeed.
 Continuous performance management systems give employees a rubric to work from consistently while encouraging feedback.
 That way, if something isn’t working, it can be adjusted easily.

-• Continuous performance management helps employees succeed.
-Employees get consistent updates on their performance and management’s expectations.
+• Helps employees succeed: Employees get consistent updates on their performance and management’s expectations.
 If they’re not excelling as quickly as they’d like, continuous performance management brings real-time feedback that can help.
 Struggling employees can get actionable tips on how to improve instead of checking in once a year to learn how they’ve failed.

-• Continuous performance management improves employee retention.
-When employees feel valued and more engaged with their employer, their job satisfaction improves.
-Because they are happy at work, they are less likely to look for another job, thereby reducing the company’s need to recruit, interview and train new employees.
+• Improves employee retention: When employees feel valued and more engaged with their employer, their job satisfaction improves.
+Because they are happy at work, they are less likely to look for another job — thereby reducing the company’s need to recruit, interview and train new employees.

 Did you find this content helpful?